Whenever you need to recruit an SDR, you should take into consideration that the role is part of an automated process and is quite rigurous.

-On the other hand, SDRs will have emotional intelligence and an analytical mindset, as they must be able to quickly understand the interlocutor and, with a few qualifying questions, arouse interest in the prospect.
+On the other hand, SDRs will have emotional intelligence and an analytical mindset.
+They must be able to quickly understand the ICP’s (Ideal Customer Profile) pains and, with a few qualifying questions, arise interest in the prospect.

 This is why we will look for a good listener who can empathize with each prospect.